 What are the side effects of PrEP?

 PrEP is very safe.
-No serious problems have been reported in people who are taking PrEP.
+No serious problems have been reported in people who take PrEP.

-PrEP may cause side effects like nausea, loss of appetite, and headaches.
+PrEP may cause side effects like nausea, loss of appetite, headaches, fever, muscle pain, rash, and skin reactions where you got your shot.
 These side effects aren’t dangerous and they usually get better with time, once your body gets used to PrEP.
 Most people on PrEP have no side effects at all.

 If you do have side effects that bother you and don’t go away, talk with your doctor or nurse.
 They can help you figure out ways to deal with side effects and make sure everything’s ok.